referencenull/GitHub-Copilot-hands-on-lab/README.md

 - [ ]  Click "Add README" toogle from "Off" to "On"
 - [ ]  Click "Create"

- 💡 **Details**The more detailed description you give the better results you will get.
+ 💡 **Details**The more detailed description you give the better results you will get later from Copilot.
 Think this as you would write an issue to any human developer or team member.
 </details>

 ## 🧩 Phase 2 – Assign issue to Coding Agent

-**Goal:** Let the Coding Agent do all the work.
+**Goal:** Let the Coding Agent do the work.

 <details>
 <summary>🔹 <b>4️⃣ Assign issue to Coding Agent and let it work on the background</b></summary>